Manqoba-123/C-programming_learning/README.md

 Even extra links and notes will be made available, if you find any useful notes or links share over the WhatsApp group.

-Please download the files in pdf and doc format as GitHub opens if they are in txt format
+Please download the pdf and doc format files if they fail to open.

 ## Detials, Classes and Updates